FAQ

 Some medical conditions, cancer, for example, preclude people from donating blood, as does taking certain medications.
 The NHS excludes potential donors that have had a blood transfusion in the past (from 1980 onwards).

-Users of the Safe Blood service require donors to have had no vaccines at all since mid-2018 onwards.
+Users of the National Blood Donors Database require donors to have had no vaccines at all since mid-2018 onwards.

 If in doubt, check on the NHS website to see if your medical condition(s) or the medication you are taking means you cannot give blood.
 The donor form gives you the option to list any conditions you may have and/or medication you take in order to give those that need blood an informed choice.